opendocsg/slw-judgments-backfill/2006_SGHC_30/report.md

 17\. _In personam_ admiralty jurisdiction on the other hand latches onto the Defendant personally.
 Once properly invoked, the Defendant is liable for the full extent of the Plaintiffs’ claim.

 18\.
 Where the form of the writ is an _in personam_ writ, there is little room for confusion that the admiralty jurisdiction is invoked against the Defendants personally.
-An _in rem_ writ has both an _in personam_ and an _in rem_ component: ‘the English admiralty action in rem is not a pure action in rem for it contains latent elements of actions in personam’ _per_ GP Selvam JC in _The Bolbina_ [1994] 1 SLR 554, at 557.
+An _in rem_ writ has both an _in personam_ and an _in rem_ component: ‘the English admiralty action in rem is not a pure action in rem for it contains latent elements of actions in personam’ _per_ GP Selvam JC in _The Bolbina_ <span class="citation">[1994] 1 SLR 554</span>, at 557.

 19\.
 Where the writ is an _in rem_ writ, a careful consideration of service is necessary in order to understand how and against what or whom the High Court’s admiralty jurisdiction is invoked.
 There are three possible scenarios: